jTendeck/insurgency-sandstorm-host-local-server/README.md

 If you are hosting, you can enter in: `127.0.0.1:27102` (if no password was provided during server creating, leave the password field blank when prompted)

 Other people connecting to the server should connect to the Radmin VPN IP address at the top of the Radmin window, followed by `xxx.xxx.xxx.xxx:27102`

+## Appendix

+### Co-op Game Mode Descriptions

+- Checkpoint
+	- Capture objects one at a time while moving through an area
+- Outpost
+	- Hold off against waves of enemies
+	- After waves, spend money on new weapons and upgrades.
+- Survival
+	- Secure points until extract comes
+	- Get new weapons after securing points